directus/directus/docs/getting-started/introduction.md

 ### Open-Source Engine

-Completely free and open-source on the GPLv3 license, Directus is publically available within our [npm package](https://www.npmjs.com/package/directus) and main [GitHub repository](https://github.com/directus/directus).
+Completely free and open-source on the GPLv3 license, Directus is publicly available within our [npm package](https://www.npmjs.com/package/directus) and main [GitHub repository](https://github.com/directus/directus).
 It includes our dynamic API engine (node.js), the intuitive Admin App (vue.js 3), this documentation (markdown), and all dependencies.